Nergal: Other names and epithets

+Character

-Nergal's role as a god of the underworld is already attested in an Early Dynastic zami hymn dedicated to Kutha, where he is additionally associated with the so-called "Enki-Ninki deities", a group regarded as ancestors of Enlil, who were believed to reside in the underworld.
+Nergal's role as a god of the underworld is the already attested in an Early Dynastic Zame Hymns, specifically in the hymn dedicated to Kutha, where he is additionally associated with the so-called "Enki-Ninki deities", a group regarded as ancestors of Enlil believed to reside in the underworld.
 According to a hymn from the reign of Ishme-Dagan, dominion over the land of the dead was bestowed upon Nergal by his parents, Enlil and Ninlil.
 He was believed to decide fates of the dead the same way as Enlil did for the living.
-In one Old Babylonian adab song Nergal is described as "Enlil of the kalam (homeland) and kur (the underworld)".
-He was also occasionally referred to as Enlil-banda, "junior Enlil", usually an epithet of the god Enki.
+In one Old Babylonian adab song Nergal is described as "Enlil of the homeland (kalam) and the underworld (kur)".
+He was also occasionally referred to as Enlil-banda, "junior Enlil", though this title also functioned as an epithet of the god Enki.

 In addition to being a god of the underworld, Nergal was also a war god, believed to accompany rulers on campaigns, but also to guarantee peace due to his fearsome nature serving as a deterrent.
 In that capacity he was known as Lugal-silimma, "lord of peace".
 He was also associated with disease.
 As summed up by Frans Wiggermann, his various domains make him the god of "inflicted death".

-He played an important role in apotropaic rituals, in which he was commonly invoked to protect houses from evil.
-Additionally, fragments of tablets containing the Epic of Erra, a text detailing his exploits, were used as amulets.
+He also played an important role in apotropaic rituals, in which he was commonly invoked to protect houses from evil.
+Fragments of tablets containing the Epic of Erra, a text detailing his exploits, were used as amulets.

-A few of Nergal's titles point at occasional association with vegetation and agriculture, namely Lugal-asal, "lord (of the) poplar"; Lugal-gišimmar, "Lord (of the) date palm" (also a title of Ninurta); Lugal-šinig, "Lord (of the) tamarisk"; Lugal-zulumma, "Lord (of the) dates".

 Astral role

-Nergal was associated with Mars, a planet like him associated with disease (especially kidney disease) in Mesopotamian beliefs.
-However, Mars was also associated with other deities: Ninazu (under the name "the Elam star"), Nintinugga, and especially Simut, in origin an Elamite god, whose name in Mesopotamian sources could simply refer to the planet (mulSi-mu-ut, "the star Simut").
+Nergal was associated with Mars.
+Like him, this planet was linked with disease (especially kidney disease) in Mesopotamian beliefs.
+However, Mars was also associated with other deities: Ninazu (under the name "the Elam star"), Nintinugga, and especially Simut, in origin an Elamite god.
+The name of the last of these figures in Mesopotamian sources could outright refer to the planet (mulSi-mu-ut, "the star Simut").